If you need a quick and easy way to hold meetings between several people in different locations, look no further than these free online tools

 Running a teleconference through Powwownow costs nothing except the cost of the call.
 You can hold meetings with up to 50 people from any device, record and playback calls, share your screen - and the system is dead easy to use.

-Skype is included with Office 365 and is compatible with Mac and Linux devices.
+Skype is included with Microsoft 365 and is compatible with Mac and Linux devices.
 Once installed, you can hold free voice, video and group chats across the internet, send instant messages or make low cost national and international telephone calls.
 Skype is good for informal communication and brief, unscheduled meetings.

 Twiddla reckons it's a "web-based meeting playground".
 Sounds like fun.
 You can create online meetings quickly and easily, share screens with each other, mark up websites graphics and photos and grab snaps of what you create.